Chemistry Students Learn by Doing

 Please feel free to check out more information about our science classes at excelsiorclasses.com.
 I will be teaching Chemistry and Anatomy & Physiology again next year.

 Kerrie Childress has a love for science that she desires to pass along to every student she teaches.
-She graduated in 1996 with a B.S. in Biology and Chemistry from Bob Jones University and in 2001 with an M.A. in Health and Exercise Science from Furman University.
-She has over 15 years of teaching experience in three states and through several different platforms.
-Kerrie is also currently teaching online for a local community college, as well as teaching science classes at Excelsior Classes.
-Kerrie enjoys traveling and has had the privilege of being part of 8 mission trips to several continents and within the United States.
-She also loves history and seeing different historical sites around the U.S. Her favorite place to visit is the eastern part of Tennessee and she hopes to one day build a cabin there to enjoy the beauty of God’s creation.
-When she is not teaching or traveling, Kerrie enjoys reading, crafts, and spending time with her family.
-Kerrie and her husband and two boys live in South Carolina.
+She graduated in 1996 with a B.S. in Biology and Chemistry from Bob Jones University and in 2001 with a M.A. in Health and Exercise Science from Furman University.
+She has over 15 years of teaching experience in 3 states and several different platforms.
+Kerrie is also currently teaching on-line for a local community college as well as teaching science classes at Excelsior Classes.